High quality patient records

 • the information is incorrect

 If record content is incorrect then it should be corrected.
 Modern health record systems allow deletion or amendment of the content whilst keeping a clear audit trail of what has been amended.
 It is also good practice, and most GP IT systems allow for, a free text note of the reasons for the amendment or deletion, with the date and time of the change.
-Clearly, correcting a record helps improve its quality.
+Correcting a record helps improve its quality.

 Clinical patient data is considered special category data under the UK General Data Protection Regulations (GDPR) and Data Protection Act 2018.
 This dictates that patients should be allowed the right to rectification of inaccurate personal data without undue delay.